genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/05_access-control/02_authentication-overview.md

 SSO authentication allows users to use a single set of credentials to access a range of applications, including those built on the Genesis low-code platform.
 For more information on SSO technology, please visit the [Single-sign on Wikipedia page](https://en.wikipedia.org/wiki/Single_sign-on).

-SSO authentication is a more involved process to enable; thus requires additional file changes detailed in the following pages:
+SSO authentication is a more involved process to enable; it requires additional file changes detailed in the following pages:

 - [SSO - JWT](../../../server/access-control/SSO-jwt/)
 - [SSO - SAML](../../../server/access-control/SSO-saml/)